syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 -  `Call graph <#call-graph>`__

+-  `Register Reservation Config`_

+.. _register-reservation:

 Register Reservation Config
 ---------------------------
 To control which registers can be read or modified by the generated program you can specify ``register-reservation`` top-level YAML key.

 .. note::
-   Using `-reserved-regs-list <#reserving-registers>`__ option is also possible but not recomended due to it reserving registers only for use in primary instructions
+   The use of `-reserved-regs-list`_ option is also possible but discouraged because it reserves registers only for use in primary instructions.

 This ``register-reservation`` key contains a sequence of register-to-access map.
 Example: